xjunko/Yuzumi/README.md

 * That's it

 ### Apk
-There's also two way of doing this, build from sources or modified .apk.<br/>
+There's also two way of doing this, build from sources and modified .apk.<br/>
 Since I don't commit java, we're going with the latter.

 You need java installed for this (the same one that you need for Minecraft :>)